-As discussed in section 4, our measure of treatment intensity is usage of ChCC, which increases precipitously following the date of reform implementation.
-If we estimate using a binary measure of ChCC program availability, results are of the same direction, though frequently much less precisely estimated (Appendix Table A9).
-For example, in the case of birth weight, we observe that for those individuals born when the program was available in utero (but for less than the full 9 months) that ChCC availability increases birth weight by 1.4 grams, while for those individuals for whom ChCC was available during the entire pre-natal period, birth weight is 3.3 grams higher.
+As discussed in Section 4, our measure of treatment intensity is usage of ChCC, which increases precipitously following the date of reform implementation.
+If we estimate using a binary measure of ChCC program availability, results are of the same direction, though frequently much less precisely estimated (Appendix 1 Table 18).
+For example, in the case of birth weight, we observe that for those individuals born when the program was available in utero (but for less than the full 9 months) that ChCC availability increases birth weight by 1.4 g, while for those individuals for whom ChCC was available during the entire prenatal period, birth weight is 3.3 g higher.
 These lower impacts are perhaps not surprising given that there is massive variation in usage of ChCC even when the program is available.
-This is observed in a temporal sense in Figure 1, where usage expands considerably during 2007 and 2008, and also in a spacial sense in Appendix Figure A2.
+This is observed in a temporal sense in Fig. 1, where usage expands considerably during 2007 and 2008, and also in a spatial sense in Appendix 1 Fig. 6.
 While the rate of use of ChCC when the program was available was 56.5% (when weighted by municipal population, or 60.6% without weights), certain municipalities have rates of usage lower than 20%, while others have rates of usage of nearly 100%.
-Despite the lower precision of results when simply using a binary available/non-available distinction, if these results are scaled up based on usage rates of ChCC (following Almond, Hoynes and Schanzenbach (2011)), results are closer in magnitude to those reported in our main specification.
-For example, inflating the "ChCC Availability" estimate in Table A9 to account for the fact that usage rates of ChCC where ChCC was available for less than the full pregnancy were 35.7%, results in an inflated estimate of approximately 4 grams, while inflating the full availability estimate of 3.25 grams with usage rates of 56.6%, results in an estimate of approximately 6 grams.
+Despite the lower precision of results when simply using a binary available/non-available distinction, if these results are scaled up based on usage rates of ChCC (following Almond et al. (2011)), results are closer in magnitude to those reported in our main specification.
+For example, inflating the "ChCC Availability" estimate in Appendix 1 Table 18 to account for the fact that usage rates of ChCC where ChCC was available for less than the full pregnancy were 35.7%, results in an inflated estimate of approximately 4 g, while inflating the full availability estimate of 3.25 g with usage rates of 56.6% results in an estimate of approximately 6 g.

-To address concerns that our (continuous) estimates displayed in Table 3 may reflect the decision to use ChCC rather than participation itself, in Appendix Table A10 we present IV estimates, where participation in each municipality is instrumented by lagged participation rates.
+To address concerns that our (continuous) estimates displayed in Table 3 may reflect the decision to use ChCC rather than participation itself, in Appendix 1 Table 19 we present IV estimates, where participation in each municipality is instrumented by lagged participation rates.
 The logic behind these estimates is that while actual participation may reflect the decisions of the women who gave birth in a particular month, the participation rates of mothers in prior periods in the same municipality will be highly correlated with those of mothers in future periods, however will not reflect that actual characteristics of the precise group of mothers giving birth.
-In this case we observe that the first stage results presented in Appendix Table A10 are strong, suggesting reasonably stable rates of usage of public care within municipalities over time, and second-stage IV estimates agree in sign and magnitude with those reported in Table 3, however with slightly inflated standard errors.
+In this case we observe that the first stage results presented in Appendix 1 Table 19 are strong, suggesting reasonably stable rates of usage of public care within municipalities over time, and second-stage IV estimates agree in sign and magnitude with those reported in Table 3, however with slightly inflated standard errors.